1.2× Not 10×: The Honest Productivity Number Nobody's Publishing

 -

 Hold 15–25% of sprint capacity as a remediation reserve.
 This is the slot for the 242.7% incident inflation.
-If you don't book it, your seniors burn weekends paying it.
+Don't book it and your seniors burn weekends paying it.

 -